 Why do we try to stretch the breakup to a point where it becomes unbearable to be with someone?
-Because we fear the uncertain future and are scared of being alone all over again.
-We push our boundaries of tolerance to avoid the pain.
+The fear of uncertainty and being alone makes us push our boundaries of tolerance to avoid the pain.

-You must call it quits if you are not happy with a person.
+Call it quits in a relationship when you are not happy with a person.
 The whole point of being with someone is to be happy.
 If there is no romance, passion left, and the relationship feels stagnant, it will only degrade.
 Leaving before things get worse is the right step.

 Red Flags To Look For In A Relationship

 Being in a relationship is great if you are in love with the person.
 However, with time things get mundane when the other aspects of life come into play.
 Problems creep in, which sometimes are resolved but sometimes are hard to get over.

 You have to be strong and take the hard step for your sake.
 It’s not selfish to think about your happiness.
 If lately, you’ve been having second thoughts about your relationship, then here are the signs to look for to call it quits once and for all.